CSCC012023/final-project-s23-agile-avengers/README.md

     This portion should include a ticket number and must follow the format `\FIN=#\`.
 If no ticket exists then `non-ref` can be used.

-3. Do you use Github issues or another ticketing website ?
+3. Do you use GitHub issues or another ticketing website?

     We use JIRA to track all issues that are referenced in PRs and in commits

-4. Do you use pull requests ?
+4. Do you use pull requests?

     Yes, we do use PRs and they must use the Pull Request Template